Sorry, your browser is out-of-date!

 1. Reduce your food waste

 Think about the number of times you’ve looked at the Christmas table after lunch and wondered why everyone brought so much food.
 All of this leftover food needs to go somewhere and often gets thrown in the bin, contributing to landfill.
-Try purchasing less food this year and see how much of a difference it can make.
-And for the food you do buy, make an effort to buy fresh food with no, or very little, packaging.
+Try purchasing less food this year and make sure you put any food scraps in your compost or green bin.

 2. Buy local